DigitalCharlie/bargewright-2-frontend/README.md

 This project was an iteration on a previous build that used express-react-views.
 It was difficult at times to reconcile solutions from previous code, and ultimately was easier once I decided this would be a full rebuild rather than starting with a restructure.

 The process was much easier working from a more robust ERD than my previous project — it gave me a clear sense of what order to build out components in.
+Here's the [Trello I used to track my build](https://trello.com/b/i87kvULr/bargewright-2).

 ![](public/images/ERD.png)

 I struggle with organization a bit.
 I left everything inside of pages and components folders, and realize I should have broken them down into areas of each, like a folder in components related to downtime, magic items, and adventures.